Benevento stuns Juventus 1-0 as pressure grows on Pirlo - WHIZ News

 Pirlo, who is in his first season as coach, was under increasing pressure after Juventus’ recent elimination from the Champions League by Porto.

-Juventus struggled to make an impact on Benevento although it thought it had been given a penalty for a handball by visiting defender Daam Foulon in the 36th minute.
+Juventus struggled to make an impact on Benevento although it thought it had a penalty for a handball by visiting defender Daam Foulon in the 36th.
 However, the referee reversed his decision after reviewing the incident on the pitchside monitor.

 Cristiano Ronaldo had the ball in the back of the net two minutes later but it was ruled out for offside.